gwenlake/gwenflow/README.md

 **🤖 A framework for orchestrating applications powered by autonomous AI agents and LLMs.**

+[![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

+</div>

+## Why Gwenflow?

 Gwenflow, a framework designed by [Gwenlake](https://gwenlake.com), streamlines the creation of customized, production-ready applications built around Agents and Large Language Models (LLMs).
 It provides developers with the tools necessary to integrate LLMs and Agents, enabling efficient and scalable solutions tailored to specific business or user needs.

-[![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-</div>

 ## Installation